 To put it simply, the raising of credit card rates shouldn’t matter to a person who has control over their financial life.
-If you don’t carry a balance on your credit card for longer than the grace period, it doesn’t matter what the interest rate is.
+If you don’t carry a balance on your credit cards for longer than the grace period, it doesn’t matter what the interest rates are.

 Based on the comments I read there, a lot of people do the same exact thing I do.
 I use credit cards for their convenience and the rewards they provide.
 I pay off the balance in full each month (I pay all such bills on the 1st and 15th of each month, actually, to keep it simple).

 There’s one big problem with this plan, some will point out.
 It puts you at risk.
 What happens if you can’t pay the balance at the end of the month?

 For starters, I never, ever carry a balance that’s more than what I have in cash in my emergency fund.
 I never even come remotely close.
 In fact, I never come remotely close to carrying a balance that’s more than what’s in my checking account.
 If I’m turning to my emergency fund, it’s a genuine emergency, not just a great sale at the store.

 Which brings me to the second point – effective credit card use requires a lot of self-control.
 I am speaking from experience here – I learned the hard way about what damage a credit card can do if you don’t have self-control.
 It took a mountain of debt and a point that was perilously close to personal bankruptcy (while having a baby at home, no less) to force me to wake up to the truth – that a credit card without self-control is like a chainsaw in the hands of a toddler.